Nodal domain theorems for $p$-Laplacians on signed graphs: Nodal domain theorems

 which is a contradiction. \end{proof}

-On a forest $G$, Theorem \ref{thm:non-var} implies that any eigenvalue $\lambda$ with an everywhere non-zero eigenfucntion $f$ must be a variational eigenvalue.
+On a forest $G$, Theorem \ref{thm:non-var} implies that any eigenvalue $\lambda$ with an everywhere non-zero eigenfunction $f$ must be a variational eigenvalue.
 This can be strengthened as follows.
+Theorem \ref{thm:forest} below has been obtained in \cite[Theorem 3.8]{DPT21}.
+We provide here an alternative simple proof using the estimates of nodal domains and anti-nodal domains.

-\begin{theorem} Let $G$ be a forest with $c$ connected components and $f$ be an everywhere non-zero eigenfunction with eigenvalue $\lambda$.
-Then $\lambda$ is a variational eigenvalue with variational multiplicity $c$ and $f$ has exactly $k+c-1$ strong nodal domains. \end{theorem}

-\begin{proof} Since $G$ is a forest, $l=0<c$.
-By Theorem \ref{thm:non-var} and the assumption that $f$ is non-zero on every vertices, $\lambda$ is a variational eigenvalue.
+\begin{theorem} Let $G=(V,E)$ be a forest with $c$ connected components and $f$ be an everywhere non-zero eigenfunction corresponding to an eigenvalue $\lambda$.
+Then $\lambda$ is a variational eigenvalue with variational multiplicity $c$ and $f$ has exactly $k+c-1$ strong nodal domains. \end{theorem} This can be regarded as a non-linear version of the results on the linear Laplacian \cite{Berkolaiko08, Biyikoglu03, Fiedler75}. \begin{proof} Since $G$ is a forest, we have $|V|-|E|=c>0$.
+By Theorem \ref{thm:non-var} and the assumption that $f$ is non-zero on every vertex, $\lambda$ is a variational eigenvalue.
 We assume that $\lambda=\lambda_k$ and